datacoves/docs/docs/getting-started/developer/README.md

    [Working with dbt in Datacoves](getting-started/developer/working-with-dbt-datacoves.md)

-5. With the Git Extension, our git aliasing and more, use git with ease in Datacoves.
+5. Use git with ease via the VS Code Git Extension, our pre-configured git aliases, and more.

    [Using Git](getting-started/developer/using-git.md)